yeastrc/proxl-import-api/README.md

 # proxl-import-api
-Included in this repository are the schema definition for ProXL XML files and Java code for simplifying the creation of software to create ProXL XML files.
+Included in this repository are the schema definition for Proxl XML files and Java code for simplifying the creation of software to create Proxl XML files.

 Documentation
 --------------------
-For more information about the ProXL XML schema or creation of conversion software, please see our documentation at http://proxl-web-app.readthedocs.org/en/latest/install/converter_guide.html
+For more information about the Proxl XML schema or creation of conversion software, please see our documentation at http://proxl-web-app.readthedocs.org/en/latest/install/converter_guide.html